warrenzha/DGP-sparse/docs/source/index.rst

 Installation
 ------------

-To use DGP-sparse, make sure you have `PyTorch installed <https://pytorch.org/get-started/locally/>`_, then install it using pip:
+To use DMGP, make sure you have `PyTorch installed <https://pytorch.org/get-started/locally/>`_, then install it using pip:

 Install from `GitHub <https://github.com/warrenzha/dmgp>`_
 ~~~~~~~~~~~~~~~~~